 - A. Read and adhere to the area chair's duties outlined in the A.A.
-Service Manual. - B. Conduct all committee meetings. - C. Publish and present an agenda thirty (30) days before each committee meeting and assembly. - D. Appoint the area's standing committee chairs. - E. Serve as a voting member of the Oahu Intergroup, when invited.
+Service Manual. - B. Conduct all committee meetings. - C. Publish and present an agenda thirty (30) days before each committee meeting and assembly. - D. Appoint the area's standing committee chairs in conjunction with other area officers. - E. Serve as a voting member of the Oahu Intergroup, when invited.